Katherine Jackson: Later life

 Fans placed flowers and notes on Michael's star on the Hollywood Walk of Fame on the day of his death.

-On June 25, 2009, Katherine's son Michael was killed by an overdose of propofol administered by his personal physician, Conrad Murray.
-In July 2009, Katherine and Debbie Rowe, the mother of Michael's two oldest children, reached a settlement pertaining to the care of Rowe's children, Prince and Paris.
-The agreement provided that the children would be raised by Katherine, and Rowe would have visitation rights and would continue to receive the yearly payments to which Michael had agreed.
+On June 25, 2009, Katherine's son Michael died from an overdose of propofol administered by his personal physician, Conrad Murray.
+In July 2009, Katherine and Debbie Rowe, the mother of Michael's two oldest children, reached a settlement regarding the care of Rowe's children, Prince and Paris.
+The agreement provided that the children would be raised by Katherine, while Rowe would have visitation rights and would continue to receive the yearly payments to which Michael had agreed.
 On August 3, 2009, a judge named Jackson as the children's permanent guardian.

-As of 2011, Katherine resided at her home in Calabasas, California, with her grandson, TJ Jackson, son of Tito Jackson, and his family, having moved out of her Hayvenhurst home in Encino, California due to house renovations.
-On July 25, 2012, Jackson's guardianship of the children was suspended by the court amid allegations that several Jackson family members might have held her against her will as a result of a financial dispute they had against Michael's estate.
-Guardianship of the children was temporarily given to Michael's nephew, TJ Jackson.
-Jackson's guardianship later resumed, with TJ Jackson added as a co-guardian.
+As of 2011, Katherine resided at her home in Calabasas, California, with her grandson TJ Jackson, son of Tito, and his family, having moved out of her Hayvenhurst home in Encino, California, due to renovations.
+On July 25, 2012, Jackson's guardianship of the children was suspended by the court amid allegations that several Jackson family members might have held her against her will as part of a financial dispute with Michael's estate.
+Guardianship of the children was temporarily granted to Michael's nephew, TJ.
+Jackson's guardianship later resumed, with TJ added as a co-guardian.

-On November 1, 2017, Jackson resigned co-guardianship of Michael's youngest son, Bigi.
-She stated her reasons included her own advanced age, the fact that Michael's oldest children Prince and Paris Jackson were now adults, and Bigi being 15 years old.
-TJ Jackson was, without objection, awarded sole custody.
+On November 1, 2017, Jackson resigned co-guardianship of Michael's youngest son, Blanket.
+She stated that her reasons included her advanced age, the fact that Michael's oldest children Prince and Paris were now adults, and Blanket being 15 years old.
+TJ was, without objection, awarded sole custody.

-On September 15, 2024, Jackson's second son Tito died from a heart attack.
+On September 15, 2024, Jackson's second son Tito died of a heart attack.